By Danielle DeSimone

 While on a reconnaissance mission, the airman’s Chinook helicopter was struck by rocket-propelled grenade and enemy fire, knocking a Navy SEAL onboard out of the helicopter and into enemy territory.
 The damaged aircraft quickly performed a controlled crash landing a few miles away from the fallen SEAL.
 As the helicopter they had been operating was damaged and unable to transport the crew or rescue the SEAL member, Chapman called another helicopter to their location.

 Once they had made it to the second helicopter, Chapman and his teammates immediately launched a rescue mission for the fallen SEAL and returned to his last-known position.
-Upon exiting this second helicopter, the team came under enemy fire, and they headed towards higher ground.
+Upon exiting this second helicopter, the team came under enemy fire, and they headed toward higher ground.
 Unfortunately, the enemy attack increased, and the team came under additional heavy machine gun fire, now from only a few yards away.

 Chapman ran ahead of his teammates, pushed through five feet of snow – exposing himself with minimal coverage or protection – and charged directly at the al-Qaida and Taliban forces.
 He was shot multiple times, but still he pressed on, engaging the enemy despite his fatal injuries for more than an hour.